Rohitkhatrii/MySQL/Task 3/README.md

 SELECT gender FROM Company;
 SELECT occupation FROM Company;

+-These queries are used to retrieve all or specific columns from the Company table.

-''' 2.
-WHERE, AND, OR, LIKE, BETWEEN
+2. WHERE, AND, OR, LIKE, BETWEEN
-These queries filter records using WHERE, AND, OR, BETWEEN.
-'''

 SELECT id FROM Company WHERE gender = 'M';
 SELECT * FROM Company WHERE gender = 'F' AND age = 21;
 SELECT * FROM Company WHERE age = 21 OR age = 25;
 SELECT * FROM Company WHERE age BETWEEN 20 AND 26;

+-These queries filter records using conditions like equality, multiple conditions (AND, OR), and ranges (BETWEEN).

-''' 3.
-ORDER BY
+3. ORDER BY
-This query displays the name column ordered by salary in ascending order by default.
-'''

 SELECT name FROM Company ORDER BY salary;

+-This query displays the name column ordered by salary in ascending order by default.